BreX900/index_generator/README.md

       file_name: main
       # Disable/Enable the generated code disclaimer
       disclaimer: false
+      # Include/Exclude the library keyword in generated file
+      include_library: true
       # Comments added on the generated file, like copyright
       comments: |
         Copyright (c) 2020 BreX900
       # Documentation added on the generated file above the library name
+      # Note: docs are only included when include_library is true
       docs: |
         Automatically generate index / barrel / library files with all the export needed for your library.